 Between the lines environmental diplomacy and critical thinking.
 Adaptively managed.

-In an age of megaphone diplomacy, one-line petitions, polarising campaigns and inflammatory media headlines, we risk losing track of communicating nuanced issues in public while eroding trust on maintaining dialogue in private as tribalism threatens to destabilise collaborative efforts.
+In an age of megaphone diplomacy, reductionist petitions, polarising campaigns, inflammatory media headlines, there is a risk of losing an ability to communicate nuanced issues while not eroding trust in maintaining dialogue in private.

 Thinking outside the narrative